attogram/attogram/actions/about.md

 Attogram Framework
 ==================

-* Attogram helps you quickly create websites.
-It is highly extendable, providing a jumpstart for the intermediate to advanced PHP developer.
+Attogram gives developers a jumpstart to quickly create web sites.

+Attogram runs on PHP with Apache.
+It provides developers a starting point with:

+* auto file-based URL routing
+* IP-protected backend
+* simple user system
-* Attogram is an opinionated framework.
-It includes URL routing, an integrated SQLite database with web administration, a simple user system, and an IP protected backend.
+* integrated SQLite database with phpLiteAdmin
+* Markdown parser
+* jQuery and Bootstrap

+After that, Attogram tries to stay out of your way while you do your thing!

+Attogram is Dual Licensed under the The MIT License *or* the GNU General Public License, at your choosing.

 Quick specs
 ===========